turingschool-examples/frontend-mod-1-prework/section1/README.md

 ### Explore and Practice

 Visit the [Turing Terminal](https://learn-terminal.turing.io/) and read through the Learn section as needed.
-Explore the Playground as needed.
-Complete all three Challenges.
+Explore the Playground as needed. 👩‍💻Complete all three Challenges.
 Take a screenshot of your "complete" notification and keep on your desktop or in a file; it will be part of your [deliverables](#Deliverables) at the end of this section.
 [This is a guide on taking screenshots on a Mac](https://support.apple.com/en-us/HT201361).

 ### Making Things, Navigating